Vanshikapandey30/Hacktoberfest2024/contact_form_php/readme.md

 - Backend validation of form fields using PHP
 - Simple, user-friendly interface with clear error messages

-## Project Structure

-contact-form/
-├── index.html # The HTML form
-├── styles.css # Styling for the form
-├── script.js # JavaScript for AJAX and error handling
-  └── process_form.php # PHP script for form validation

 ## Installation and Setup
 1. Clone the repo in your local system